gooddata/salesforce_bulk_query/README.md

 ```
 cp  env_setup-example.sh env_setup.sh
 ```
 * Setup all the params in env_setup.
 USERNAME, PASSWORD and TOKEN are your salesforce account credentials.
 You can get those by [registering for a free developer account](https://developer.salesforce.com/signup).
+Note that if you are using zsh then `USERNAME` is a reserved environment variable and cannot be modified.
 You might need to [reset your security token](https://help.salesforce.com/apex/HTViewHelpDoc?id=user_security_token.htm) to put it to TOKEN variable.
 CLIENT_ID and CLIENT_SECRET belong to your Salesforce connected app.
 You can create one by following the steps outlined in [the tutorial](https://help.salesforce.com/apex/HTViewHelpDoc?id=connected_app_create.htm).
 Make sure you check the 'api' permission.
 * Run the env_setup
 ```
 . env_setup.sh